averykhoo/recipes/recipes/baked-confectionery/pie-crust.md

    no uncoated flour).
 3. Scrape bowl, redistribute the flour-butter mixture then add remaining 0.5 - 1 cup of flour.
 Pulse 4 to 5 times until flour is evenly distributed.
 (Dough should look broken up and a little crumbly).
-4. Transfer to a medium bowl then sprinkle ice water over mixture — start with 4 tablespoons and add from there.
+4. Transfer to a medium bowl then sprinkle ice water over mixture — start with 1 tablespoon and add from there.
 Using a rubber spatula, press the dough into itself.
 The crumbs should begin to form larger clusters.
 If you pinch some of the dough and it holds together, it’s ready.
 If the dough falls apart, add 2 to 4 more tablespoons of water and continue to press until dough comes together.
 5. Remove dough from bowl and place in a mound on a clean surface.
 Work the dough just enough to form a ball.
 Cut the ball in half then form each half into discs.
 Wrap each disc with plastic wrap and refrigerate for at least 1 hour and up to 2 days.
 You can also freeze it for up to 3 months (just thaw it overnight in the fridge before using it).
+6. freeze in pie tin after rolling out. blind bake at 200c/400f for 20 mins